Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Fields added via Dublin-core behaviors are automatically part of SearchableText; others are not.

 You may need to explicitly add fields to SearchableText if you wish their information to be findable via the main search.
-There are all sorts of highly customizable ways to do this, but the easiest is to use the the behavior `plone.textindexer` that is shipped with `plone.app.dexterity`.
+There are all sorts of highly customizable ways to do this, but the easiest is to use the the behavior `plone.textindexer` that's shipped with `plone.app.dexterity`.

 It allows you to easily add fields to SearchableText.
 Once you turn on this behavior, you will then need to specify fields for addition to SearchableText.